Every evaluation is slightly different. However, there are some basic steps that occur in all evaluations:

 A. Initially, there are several forms that need to be filled out, that give the Speech-Language Pathologist some detailed information about the client’s medical history (and developmental history for children), and describes the areas of concern.

 B. An appointment for the evaluation is set up.
 Evaluations are split into two segments – 1) The parent (or adult client) interview.
 This is where we will discuss the history, areas of concern, and any prior evaluations.
 This portion is performed virtually (online).
 2) The evaluation.
 This is typically performed in-person, but can be virtual if preferred.
-The evaluation appointment is approximately one to two hours in length.
+The evaluation appointment is approximately two hours in length.

 C. At the time of the appointment, the Speech-Language Pathologist may ask the parent (or adult client) additional questions, and then proceeds with the examination and assessment portion of the evaluation.